leguidonviolon/TextStockAlarms/README.md

 Just enter your database's and twilio connection's infos in apiKey.py and start up the script.

 The bot works with regexps to receive instructions.
-The possible text message instructions are: get alarms: Shows you all of your active alarms get alarms [stock]: Shows you all of your active alarms for [stock] get price [stock]: Shows you the current price of [stock] set alarm [stock] [above|below] [price]: sets an alarm for when [stock] price goes [above or below] [price]
+The possible text message instructions are:\n get alarms: Shows you all of your active alarms\n get alarms [stock]: Shows you all of your active alarms for [stock] get price [stock]: Shows you the current price of [stock] set alarm [stock] [above|below] [price]: sets an alarm for when [stock] price goes [above or below] [price]